Lincoln Heritage Funeral Advantage Review – Worst Insurance EVER

 The plan is available to most adults ages 40 to 85, with coverage amounts typically between $5,000 and $35,000.
 Premiums are locked for life, and coverage never decreases as long as you pay on time.

-When you strip away the marketing, Funeral Advantage is just another simplified whole life plan, often with a two-year waiting period, and with much higher pricing than comparable and lower-priced carriers.
+When you strip away the marketing, Funeral Advantage is just another simplified whole life plan, often with a two-year waiting period and much higher pricing than comparable, lower-priced carriers.

 HOW THE FUNERAL ADVANTAGE PROGRAM ACTUALLY WORKS